 Absolutely!
 My 'most popular' wedding package is based on the most common requirements, but it can absolutely be adapted to suit your needs and the cost of the package altered accordingly.
 For example, some people like to skip the bridal prep and have me arrived for the ceremony onwards, others need me for a longer day.

 I have a Diploma in video from Shaw Academy, trained with renowned cinematographer György László as part of a DSLR HD Video Course with DSLR Photography Courses and attended a workshop with celebrated wedding videographer, Philip White.
-I also on training courses every year so just ask if you'd like to know the latest!

 Once we’ve discussed all your requirements and you’d like to go ahead, just let me know and I’ll send you a link to the Ts&Cs and details for payment.
 To secure the date, I require a £500 deposit.
 The balance is due 1 month before the wedding date.